 The Output shall go true and latch true when the number of events detected is greater or equal to the specified "Number of Events" within the specified "Time Window".
 An event is defined as an Input transition from false to true.
-The Output is set to false and all-time stamps cleared as long as the Reset input is true.
+The Output is set to false and all-time stamps cleared if the Reset input is true.